shoshanimayan/Unity-Visual-novel-tools/README.md

 includes:

-*CSVREADER.cs, scripts written in google spreadsheets can be converted to csvs, this program extracts all the relevant information as a dictionary
+*CSVREADER.cs, scripts written in google spreadsheets can be converted to csvs, this program extracts all the relevant information as a list of dictionary objects

 *Dialogue.cs, the basic structure for storing all the relevant info from the story script to be used in game